XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ![Arabic word 'aniq, properly ligaturized](./typography/elegant%20arabic%20good%20aniq.svg)

-The rightmost letter, alif, is unchanged, because by rule it does not join with any subsequent characters.
+The rightmost letter, أ (alif with hamza), stands alone because by rule it does not join with any subsequent characters;
+it is thus in its isolated form.
+The leftmost three letters are joined to one another in one cluster, where the characters take up their contextual initial, medial, and final positions.
-The leftmost three letters are joined to one another, to the point where the character in the medial position is unrecognizable compared to its base form, save for the double dot underneath it.
+For foreign audiences, the character in the medial position is unrecognizable compared to its base form, save for the double dot underneath it.

 It is possible to write fully vocalized Arabic, with all phonetic information available,